Resident giraffes at Taronga Zoo, Mosman in Sydney.

 My granddaughter enjoying the sting rays and sharks

-My thoughts: While Sea Life Sydney might not rank among the world’s top aquariums, it offers a solid marine experience in the heart of the city.
-The upcoming Great Barrier Reef renovation promises to improve the experience significantly.
-It’s particularly well-suited for families with young children and marine enthusiasts, and provides a perfect refuge on rainy days.
+My thoughts: While SEA LIFE Sydney might not rank among the world’s top aquariums, it offers a solid marine experience in the heart of the city.
+The Great Barrier Reef is particularly well-suited for families with young children and marine enthusiasts, and provides a perfect refuge on rainy days.
 The dugong exhibit remains a unique highlight you won’t find in many others.

 Highlights